Steel from China: 50% US Tariff (2026)

 The tariff structure: Section 232 tariffs on steel were doubled to 50% in June 2025 (from 25%).
-The 10% Section 122 tariff (replacing the IEEPA tariff) adds another layer.
+As of the April 6, 2026 restructuring, articles wholly or primarily of steel are at 50% while derivative steel articles are at 25%, both assessed on full customs value.
 Section 301 tariffs technically also apply to Chinese steel, but in practice, the Section 232 rate is the binding constraint, and anti-circumvention rules prevent most Chinese steel from entering regardless of route.

 Chinese steel imports to the US have collapsed since Section 232 was first imposed in 2018.
 From over 3 million metric tons annually before Section 232, Chinese steel shipments to the US dropped to under 500,000 metric tons.
 The tariff has been effective at its stated goal of reducing Chinese steel imports.